codurance/site/_posts/2018-08-13-automated-code-styling.md

 author: Jorge Gueorguiev Garcia
 layout: post
 asset-type: post
-title: "Autoformatting and Automated Coding Style (or why not to use it)"
+title: "Automated Coding Style (or why not to use it)"
-date: 2018-08-07 08:01:00
+date: 2018-08-11 08:01:00
-description: Should you use an autoformatting tool or an automated coding style system like Sonarqube?
-Let's look at my thought evolution.
+description: Where I describe my issues with tools like Stylecop and Sonarqube for documentation comments.
 image:
-    src: /assets/custom/img/blog/2018-01-05-tetris-failed-experiment-next-steps/tetris.png
+    src: /assets/custom/img/blog/2018-08-13-automated-code-styling/caffeine-coffe-cup-6347.jpg
 tags:
 - software processes
 ---
 # Intro

-Recently I have the "privilege" of going through some Javadoc on a project that needs to move from Java 7.
+Recently I have had the "privilege" of going through some Javadoc on a project that needs to move from Java 7.
 The linter for javadoc was tightened for Java 8.
 Of course, the project did fail to build on Java 8.
 It fail on so many javadocs.

 # The Evolution